 This policy applies to children, families, staff and management of Early Learning Victoria centres.
 This includes volunteers, students on placement and contractors or labour hire employees of Early Learning Victoria.

 The purpose of this policy is to support Early Learning Victoria staff to understand the requirements to share information and respond to requests for information sharing under CISS and FVISS.
-This policy demonstrates our commitment to identifying, assessing and managing family violence risk and supporting families experiencing family violence in accordance with the Family Violence Multi-Agency Risk Assessment and Management Framework (the MARAM Framework).
+This policy demonstrates Early Learning Victoria’s commitment to identifying, assessing and managing family violence risk and supporting families experiencing family violence in accordance with the Family Violence Multi-Agency Risk Assessment and Management Framework (the MARAM Framework).

 2.1 Requirements